zunjae/AnYme/README.md

 * App Icon: LouieK22

-# How is AnYme build?
+# How is AnYme built?

 AnYme is a native Android application written in Kotlin and Java using Android Studio.
 It mostly consist of the [Architecture Components](https://developer.android.com/topic/libraries/architecture/) from Google.
 The components consist of libraries which help me create robust code for the app while still being backwards comptible up to Android 4.4.
 Here are some example usages in the app: